 This page summarizes what we know about relocation processes for people coming to Italy from foreign countries.

-We are pretty new to this and Italy is a very bureaucratic country, where procedures tend to change over time, so we won't go into too much details here.
-The following overview will hopefully clarify what to expect and help our personnel and the candidate to be on the same page, should we embark in the process.
+We are pretty new to this and Italy is a very bureaucratic country, where procedures tend to change over time, so we won't go into much detail here.
+The following overview will hopefully clarify what to expect and help our personnel and the candidate to be on the same page, should we embark on the process.

 Relocating from EU

-Citizen of EU Countries can move freely to Italy and take advantage of an unrestricted labour market.
+Citizens of EU countries can move freely to Italy and take advantage of an unrestricted labor market.

-This means that relocating is as simple as finding an accommodation and signing the employment contract.
-Easypeasy.
+This means that relocating is as simple as finding accommodation and signing the employment contract.
+Easy peasy.

-Moving from outside EU for working reasons requires the issuing of the Blue Card, an EU permission to practice in european area.
+Moving from outside the EU for working reasons requires the issuing of the Blue Card, an EU permission to practice in the European area.
 Issuing a Blue Card in Italy is allowed only for high specialization professionals so you must be graduated (Bachelor's degree or higher) in Computer Science or Computer Engineering for us to request the emission of a Blue Card.